Observation and endorsement of safe behaviours in the workplace is integral to the CSTP.

-Conducting workplace Observations does not mean the Observer has to follow the employee around the work site with checklist in hand.
+Conducting Workplace Observations does not mean the Observer must follow the employee around the work-site with checklist in hand.
 Typically the Observer should see the employee demonstrate the behaviours (or not) in the everyday performance of their work.

-It is important that the Observer understands their role and be able to recognize the demonstration of the core safety behaviours when applied by employees.
+It is important that the Observer understands their role and can recognise the demonstration of the core safety behaviours when applied by employees.